We Focus On Your Child's Best Interests

 A HCPOA may be executed to name an individual or individuals to make healthcare decisions for you should you become unable to make them for yourself.
 Much like the POA, the HCPOA decision should be carefully considered.

 If a person has the appropriate estate planning documents in place, it is possible to avoid guardianship in the future.
 Taking the time to put these documents into place today may save you and your family time and money in the future by potentially avoiding guardianship.
-If you have any questions regarding guardianship or estate planning documents, please contact a local attorney.
+If you have any questions regarding guardianship or estate planning documents, please contact one of our local family law attorneys in Mooresville, Statesville or Taylorsville.